lutechsource/MiSTerStuff/RetroShooter/readme.md

   * Calibrate the gun for the core.
 Bring up the core menu and press **F10** on your keyboard.
 Follow the calibration instructions.
     * Calibrate to the viewable 4:3 area of the core screen.
 NOT the entire size of a 16:9 screen.
 A game screen that has no black will make this easier.
   * You might need to change the **Gun Control** setting if the lightgun isn’t working.
 If it’s at **Joy1** then change it to **Joy2** or vice versa.
   * You may also need to calibrate using a games built-in calibration tool
   * If you experience further calibration issues, you may need to calibrate your light gun in Windows.
 * Enjoy your game!

+## **NES Core**

+* Bring up core menu.
+* Go to **Define NES buttons**
+  * Define the buttons on the light gun the way you want.
+However, make sure that when you get to **Zapper/Vaus Btn**, you map it to the **trigger** of the light gun.
+* Go to **Input Options** and use these settings
+  * **Periphery: Zapper (Joy1) or Zapper(Joy2).**
+    * It all depends what player you light gun was set to when you loaded the core
+  * **Zapper Trigger:** Joystick
+  * **Crosshair:** Your preference.
+  * **Swap Joysticks:** Change this in some cases if the lightgun is not working.
+This will change the player 1 controller to player 2 and vice versa.
+* Load a lightgun game
+  * Calibrate the gun for the core.
+Bring up the core menu and press **F10** on your keyboard.
+Follow the calibration instructions.
+    * Calibrate to the viewable 4:3 area of the core screen.
+NOT the entire size of a 16:9 screen.
+A game screen that has no black will make this easier.
+  * Remember you might need to change the **Swap Joysticks** settings if the lightgun isn’t working.
+  * You may also need to calibrate using a games built-in calibration tool
+  * If you experience further calibration issues, you may need to calibrate your light gun in Windows.
+* Enjoy your game!